-It was during this period that stained glass began to loose its rectangular shape and take on the many forms that are dictated by Gothic architecture, rose window and accentuated arches, composed of small windows of various shapes. and it was also during this period that one of the largest collections of stained glass windows was constructed, those at Sainte Chapelle – built to house the relics of the Passion of Christ.
+It was during this period that stained glass began to loose its rectangular shape and take on the many forms that are dictated by Gothic architecture, rose window and accentuated arches, composed of small windows of various shapes.
+It was also during this period that one of the largest collections of stained glass windows was constructed, those at Sainte Chapelle – built to house the relics of the Passion of Christ.

 V – VII Century

-Meanwhile in Italy, the trends in stained glass styles follows that of the early Renaissance masters, and artists were often called upon to create stained glass designs.
+Meanwhile in Italy, the trends in stained glass styles follows that of the early Renaissance Masters, and artists were often called upon to create stained glass designs.

 IX – XX Century

-During the Second World War, a large amount of medieval stained glass and glass of special importance was removed from buildings and put into safe keeping, but most of the pieces that remained in place were destroyed by the bombings and were later replaced with modern windows.
+During the Second World War, a large amount of medieval stained glass and glass of special importance was removed from buildings and put into safe storage, but most of the pieces that remained in place were destroyed by the bombings and were later replaced with modern windows.

 At this time the window begins to enter into a new experimental phase and at the end of the 1950s, Matisse is tasked with the creation of windows for a monastic chapel in Vence (France).
-Its windows are inspired by his paintings: simple painting, simple shapes and bright colours.
+Its windows were inspired by his paintings: simple painting, simple shapes and bright colours.

 Stained Glass has, in recent years, undergone yet another renewal.
 All the rules have been pushed aside and glass has come to be seen as a great light filter, softening and colouring it with pigments achievable only through modern chemistry.
 Glass has been inserted organically in to contemporary and modern buildings, including public buildings, where the steel and reinforced concrete supporting structures leave large voids to be filled with tinted glass.